-6.2 There is a clear planning framework for the Scheme, which has been founded on an appropriate evidence base and has been subjected to consultation.
+7.2 There is a clear planning framework for the Scheme, which has been founded on an appropriate evidence base and has been subjected to consultation.
 The key components of the planning framework are:

-The Development Plan for the Order Land comprises the following documents:

-Walsall Unitary Development Plan (UDP) 2005.

-Black Country Core Strategy (BCCS) 2011.

-Walsall Site Allocations Document (SAD) 2019.

-Key material considerations:

-The National Planning Policy Framework (NPPF) 2021.

-- 6.3 It is also important to note that the Council's Cabinet agreed on 2 November 2022 to start work on the future Walsall Local Plan but that as yet there is no draft of a new local plan, pending changes to national planning policy and legislation. - 6.4 Prior to this the Council along with the other three Black Country local authorities (Dudley Metropolitan Borough Council, Sandwell Metropolitan Borough Council and City of Wolverhampton) had been working together on a joint new local plan called the Black Country Plan 2029 but all four Councils confirmed in October 2022 that they would not be progressing this joint plan.

-- 6.5 Section 70(2) of the Town and Country Planning Act 1990 states that in dealing with an application for planning permission the planning authority shall (inter alia) have regard to the provisions of the development plan so far as material to the application, to any other material considerations.
-The NPPF, National Planning Practice Guidance (NPPG, 2019) and policy documents (other than the development plan) fall within the category of 'any other material considerations'.
-The Council's Willenhall Framework Plan, described in detail in section 3 of this Statement, whilst not part of the Council's Local Plan, presents a vision and aspiration for the future of Willenhall, aiming to delivery large scale, comprehensive and coordinated growth across Willenhall.
-Given that the Framework Plan has been through an engagement exercise, it can be considered as a material consideration in any statutory process. - 6.6 The Scheme underpinning the redevelopment of the Order Land seeks to deliver the Local Plan policies and objectives for the area and is also compliant with the NPPF.
+- 7.2.1 The Development Plan for the Order Land comprises the following documents: - Walsall Unitary Development Plan (UDP) 2005. - Black Country Core Strategy (BCCS) 2011. - Walsall Site Allocations Document (SAD) 2019. - 7.2.2 Key material considerations: - The National Planning Policy Framework (NPPF) December 2023. - 7.3 It is also important to note that the Council's Cabinet agreed on 2 November 2022 to start work on the future Walsall Borough Local Plan.
+Work on the plan has been delayed as it will have to be prepared in accordance with the revised local plan system to be introduced under the Levelling Up and Regeneration Act which requires secondary legislation. - 7.4 Prior to this the Council along with the other three Black Country local authorities (Dudley Metropolitan Borough Council, Sandwell Metropolitan Borough Council and City of Wolverhampton) had been working together on a joint new local plan called the Black Country Plan but all four Councils confirmed in October 2022 that they would not be progressing this joint plan. - 7.5 Section 70(2) of the Town and Country Planning Act 1990 states that in dealing with an application for planning permission the planning authority shall (inter alia) have regard to the provisions of the development plan so far as material to the application, to any other material considerations.
+The NPPF, National Planning Practice Guidance) and policy documents (other than the development plan) fall within the category of 'any other material considerations'.
+The Council's Willenhall Framework Plan, described in detail in section 4 of this Statement, whilst not part of the Council's statutory development plan, presents a vision and aspiration for the future of Willenhall, aiming to delivery large scale, comprehensive and coordinated growth across Willenhall.
+Given that the Framework Plan has been through an engagement exercise, it can be considered as a material consideration for the purpose of determining planning applications and when considering whether to confirm a CPO. - 7.6 The Scheme underpinning the redevelopment of the Order Land seeks to deliver the Local Plan policies and objectives for the area and is also compliant with the NPPF.
 The following paragraphs summarise the strategic planning framework for the area and summarises how the Scheme delivers the key planning policy objectives for the area in accordance with the CPO Guidance.